JackPikatea/pikatea-documentation/docs/PikateaMacropadR26/pikatea-macropad-r26-desktop-kit-assembly-guide.md

 # Pikatea Macropad R26 Desktop Kit Assembly Guide (round 1)
 Congratulations on receiving your Pikatea Macropad R26 Desktop Kit.
 This guide will walk you through the assembly process.
-Please email support or ask on Disocrd if you have any questions. **This is for the round 1 macropad which does not include LED support.**
+Please email support or ask on Discord if you have any questions. **This is for the round 1 macropad which does not include LED support.**

 Here is a video for those that prefer it.